-Avvo has over 10,065 in-depth profiles on attorneys specializing in Elder Law matters.
+Avvo has over 16,836 in-depth profiles on attorneys who handle Elder Law matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.